sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 * methods
 * constants

-And next, I will try to support extra parts like arguments with signature of method with document.
+And next, I will try to support extra parts like method's arguments with the signature.

+#### Sketch of use cases

 ![auto-completion](./auto-completion.svg.png)